Monitoring SMTP/IMAP Round-Trips: A Guide to Email Delivery Reliability in 2026

 Key Takeaways

-• Automate the verification of SPF, DKIM, and DMARC alignment for every test probe to ensure consistent deliverability.
+• Verify SPF, DKIM, and DMARC alignment on every test payload to ensure compliance with 2026 mailbox provider requirements.

 Why SPF, DKIM, and DMARC Records Aren’t Enough for Uptime